Skip to content

 The clinical trial process

-1. The start-up phase; conducting preliminary research, designing the protocol, developing the statistical analysis plan and electronic case report form (eCRF), and training study teams.
+1. Initiating the start-up phase; conducting preliminary research, designing the protocol, developing the statistical analysis plan and electronic case report form (eCRF), and training study teams.

-3. Advertising, recruiting, and screening participants for the trial.
+3. Engaging in advertising, recruiting, and screening potential participants for the trial.

 The study team